purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continous-deployment/infra-as-code.md

 }
 ```

-This will be setup that is re-usable across applications, as often in kubernetes we can install more than one application per cluster.
+This will be setup that is re-usable across applications, as often in Kubernetes we can install more than one application per cluster.

 Change your `index.ts` to look like the following.